apmoore499/tspredgpt2/README.md

 In this setup, the model predicts the direction of price change based on a sliding window of past observations.

+The training is feasible on a single 4090.

 # List of tasks to do:

 - Causal attention mask                      []
 - Scaling to higher n GPU                    []
 - Verifying effect of smaller time window    []
+- Integrating with backtest                  []